shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-06-10-getting-started-with-android-architecture-components-part2.md

 header-img: "img/post-bg-06.jpg"
 ---

 Alright lets do a quick recap.
 If you haven't already, I suggest you to read the [first part here]({{ site.baseurl }}{% link _posts/2017-05-26-getting-started-with-android-architecture-components.md %}).
 In the [previous post]({{ site.baseurl }}{% link _posts/2017-05-26-getting-started-with-android-architecture-components.md %}) we made an app which fetches and displays github issues using [android architecture components](https://developer.android.com/topic/libraries/architecture/index.html) library.
 Our app follows Google recommended architecture pattern as was described in the  Google I/O 17.
-We divided our app into the following layers for better code responsibility and seperation of concerns:
+We divided our app into the following layers for better code responsibility and separation of concerns:
 1. View/UI layer
 2. ViewModel layer
 3. Repository layer